Matt Langel

-Matt Langel (born November 21, 1977) is the head coach for the Colgate Raiders men's basketball team.
+Matthew James Langel (born November 21, 1977) is an American college basketball coach who is currently the head coach for the Colgate Raiders men's basketball team.
 He previously served as an assistant for the Temple Owls men's basketball team for five seasons under Fran Dunphy.

 College career

-Langel attended the University of Pennsylvania, where he starred on the Quaker basketball team under coach Fran Dunphy.
+From 1996 to 2000, Langel attended the University of Pennsylvania, where he starred on the Quaker basketball team under coach Fran Dunphy.
 As a freshman, he helped the 1996–97 team finish with a record of 12–15 and 8–6 in the Ivy League.
 In Langel's sophomore year, the 1997–98 Quaker team went 17–12 and 10–4 in the Ivy.
 The 1998–99 team reached the 1999 NCAA Division I men's basketball tournament after going 21–6 and 17–1 in conference.

 He was honorary co-captain (along with Michael-Hakim Jordan) in his senior season in 1999–2000.
 He led the team to an undefeated (14–0) Ivy League season, a 21–8 record, and an NCAA tournament berth.
 On February 5, 2000, against Brown University, Langel knocked down eight three-point shots, two shy of the school record.
 He netted 70 3-pointers on the season, eighth in Penn history.
 After the season, Langel was selected to the All-Ivy League First Team.
 Langel finished his career at the University of Pennsylvania with 1,191 points.
 His 201 career 3-pointers ranks fourth in the Quaker record books, and 11th in Ivy League history.